 Migrated sections of the north profile (Fig. 5) show a general trend of south-dipping reflectors without any conflicting dips in the upper crust (depths less than 6 km).
-The contact of the Bruneau Formation (mafic volcanic rocks) with Opémisca Group (sedimentary rocks) and Obatogamau Formation (mafic to intermediate volcanic rocks) is likely the major cause of the reflectivity in the upper crust (chn1, chn2, chn3, and probably chn4 in Fig. 5).
-The reflection chn4 lies within a seismically transparent zone and also separates the deeper subhorizontal reflections sets (chn5 and chn6, Fig. 5) from the upper crust steeply dipping reflections.
-The thickening of the upper crust rocks around the reflection set chn3 correlates the Barlow fault and the regional Waconichi syncline cored by a successor (Opémisca) basin (Fig. 5) (Matthieu et al., 2020b).
+The contact of the Bruneau Formation (mafic volcanic rocks) with the Opémisca Group (sedimentary rocks) and Obatogamau Formation (mafic to intermediate volcanic rocks) is likely the major cause of the reflectivity in the upper crust (chn1, chn2, chn3, and probably chn4 in Fig. 5).
+The reflection chn4 lies within a seismically transparent zone and also separates the deeper subhorizontal reflections sets (chn5 and chn6, Fig. 5) from the upper-crust steeply dipping reflections.
+The thickening of the upper-crust rocks around the reflection set chn3 correlates with the Barlow fault and the regional Waconichi syncline cored by a successor (Opémisca) basin (Fig. 5) (Matthieu et al., 2020b).

 Reflection chn1 (Fig. 5, Table 3) at CDP 1300 projects to the surface within the sandstones and conglomerates of the Opémisca Group and may correspond to internal structure such as an unconformity or small fault that is part of the Waconichi Tectonic Zone or lithological variations inside the Opémisca Group.
-Similar to reflection chn1, Reflection chn2 (Fig. 5, Table 3) correlates with local structure, i.e., small fault or mafic/ultramafic lithology in outcrops of Opémisca Group rocks.
+Similar to reflection chn1, reflection chn2 (Fig. 5, Table 3) correlates with a local structure, i.e., a small fault or mafic and/or ultramafic lithology in outcrops of Opémisca Group rocks.

-Reflection package chn3 occupies 3 km of the seismic section (Fig. 5 and Table 3) and helps to interpret both the Barlow fault and geological contacts in north of the Chibougamau area (Fig. 1 and Fig. 5), At CDP 1950 reflections within chn3 (see Table 3 for geometric attributes) correlate to the contact between sedimentary rocks of Opémisca Group and mafic lava flows of the Bruneau Formation.
-This contact is overprinted by the Barlow fault at the surface (Sawyer and Ben, 1993) and the migrated images (Fig. 5a-b) suggest that the fault dips at 30° to the south (Table 3; see also Bedeaux et al., 2020).
-The Barlow fault zone strikes east-west and the northern seismic profile makes an angle of $\sim 130^{\circ}$ where it crosses the fault zone (Fig. 1).
-This would suggest that the true dip of the fault zone is steeper than the apparent dip imaged in the migrated section (i.e., greater than 30°; Fig. 5a-b).
+Reflection package chn3 occupies 3 km of the seismic section (Fig. 5 and Table 3) and helps to interpret both the Barlow fault and geological contacts in the north of the Chibougamau area (Figs. 1 and 5).
+At CDP 1950, reflections within chn3 (see Table 3 for geometric attributes) correlate to the contact between sedimentary rocks of the Opémisca Group and mafic lava flows of the Bruneau Formation.
+This contact is overprinted by the Barlow fault at the surface (Sawyer and Ben, 1993), and the migrated images (Fig. 5a, b) suggest that the fault dips at 30° to the south (Table 3; see also Bedeaux et al., 2020).
+The Barlow fault zone strikes east-west, and the northern seismic profile makes an angle of $\sim 130^{\circ}$ where it crosses the fault zone (Fig. 1).
+This would suggest that the true dip of the fault zone is steeper than the apparent dip imaged in the migrated section (i.e., greater than 30°; Fig. 5a, b).
 Reflections within chn3 also correlate with the contact of the Bruneau Formation (mafic rocks) and Obatogamau Formation (mafic to intermediate lava flows) at CDP 2400.
 We previously noted that the reflection package chn3 forms the most coherent package along the north survey in the upper crust.
-The CDMO analysis around reflections chn3 (Fig. 8) would suggest a 0°-10° strike towards the east (Fig. 8c and 8d, Table 3).
-Furthermore, these reflections became weakly imaged assuming a CDMO towards the west (Fig. 8a and 8b) or toward the east at dips greater than 10° (Fig. 8e and 8f).
+The CDMO analysis around reflections chn3 (Fig. 8) would suggest a 0-10° strike towards the east (Fig. 8c and d, Table 3).
+Furthermore, these reflections became weakly imaged assuming a CDMO towards the west (Fig. 8a, b) or toward the east at dips greater than 10° (Fig. 8e, f).
 Thus reflection set chn3 most likely originates within a complex structure, off the plane of the north profile.
-It is possible that the Cumming sills located east of the northern profile and near the Barlow fault contribute to the structures imaged as reflection package chn3.
-Finally, the CDMO analysis also indicates an eastward apparent dip for other upper crustal reflection packages of the north profile (chn1 and chn2, Table 3).
-The seismic images shown in Fig. 5 and Fig. 8 suggest that the Barlow fault forms part of a steeply dipping structure ($dip > 30^{\circ}$) that dips slightly towards the east.
+It is possible that the Cummings sills located east of the northern profile and near the Barlow fault contribute to the structures imaged as reflection package chn3.
+Finally, the CDMO analysis also indicates an eastward apparent dip for other upper-crustal reflection packages of the north profile (chn1 and chn2, Table 3).
+The seismic images shown in